pandas-dev/pandas/doc/source/indexing.rst

 .. _indexing.duplicate:

-If you want to indentify and remove duplicate rows in a DataFrame,  there are two methods that will help: ``duplicated`` and ``drop_duplicates``.
+If you want to identify and remove duplicate rows in a DataFrame,  there are two methods that will help: ``duplicated`` and ``drop_duplicates``.
 Each takes as an argument the columns to use to identify duplicated rows.